Travel to Helsinki, Finland

 Walk amid the unique primeval forest and vast bogs of Patvinsuo National Park, which you’re sure to remember.
 Finland is well-known for its “mire” ecosystems.
 Mires, also called peatlands and wetlands, can be divided into two kinds in Finland: raised bogs with thick layers of peat (10–20ft deep) and aapa mires with wetter, sedge-dominant habitat (peat layers 2–10ft deep).
 Patvinsuo is where the north meets the south, so you’ll find a combination of raised bogs typical of the south and aapa mires typical of the north.
 Raised bogs rely on rainwater for nutrients, whereas aapa mires rely on the mineral soil for nutrients from groundwater or runoff from surrounding areas.
 Learn about the ecology as you wander through this unique landscape.

 Drive toward the border with Russia to the area near the town of Kuhmo, situated among territories of brown bears and if lucky, you may see the elusive wolves of this region.
 The vast, remote character of nature here is impressive.
-Spend the night in a photography/observation blind, while keeping your eyes peeled for white-tailed eagles and common ravens suddenly abandoning carcasses, a sure sign that a carnivore is about to make an appearance.
+Spend two nights in a photography/observation blind, while keeping your eyes peeled for white-tailed eagles and common ravens suddenly abandoning carcasses, a sure sign that a carnivore is about to make an appearance.

 At the hotel, you’ll be welcomed with a buffet breakfast, and during the day you may rest or go on short excursions with your leader.
 You have the opportunity to see mammals and birds including forest reindeer, Eurasian elk (the European version of moose), European pine marten, mountain hare, Eurasian capercaillie (the largest member of the grouse family), hazel grouse, and Eurasian three-toed woodpecker.